ltetrel/mpi-deploy/README.md

 ## Install
 Log-in to you manager node and run `./install_manager.bash`.
-This will configure a nfs storage for all nodes, and install mpi on the manager machine.
+This will configure a nfs storage for all nodes, install `singularity` and `Open MPI` on the manager machine.
-To install and configure all workers, simply run `./install_workers.bash`, it will connect to each node, configure the nfs storage and instal `Open MPI`.
+To configure and install all workers, simply run `./install_workers.bash`.

 # running mpi
 Even after adding `mpi` into the path (in the `.bashrc`), the system still has trouble to find it.